ADA Lawyers in Pennsylvania

 The ADA makes employment-based discrimination against someone living with a disability illegal.
 Under Title I of the ADA, employers who have at least 15 workers must provide qualified employees with disabilities equal access to the employment and related opportunities offered to others.

 Under Title I, employers cannot ask about a disability before making a job offer and cannot discriminate during hiring, promotions, pay, recruitment, training or another aspect of employment.
-Unless doing so would cause unreasonable hardship, employers must make reasonable accommodation for a qualified individual living with a disability.
+Unless doing so would cause unreasonable hardship, employers must make reasonable accommodations for a qualified individual living with a disability.

 Types Of ADA Violations

 ADA violation attorneys represent clients in a wide range of cases.
-Disability law is complex and, while there are many exemptions, the ADA clearly spells out a number of employment-related violations:
+Disability law is complex and, while there are many exemptions, the ADA clearly spells out a number of employment-related violations.

 While disability law can be complex, an experienced ADA lawyer will have the skill and knowledge needed to provide you with the best possible representation.
 There are many different types of ADA violations employers commit.
 These include:

-- Failure to hire — To be in compliance with the ADA, an employer can’t choose not to hire someone simply because of a disability.
+• Failure to hire: To be in compliance with the ADA, an employer can’t choose not to hire someone simply because of a disability.
 There are some positions that are exempt from this requirement, but if someone is able to perform a job with reasonable accommodations, disability can’t be the main reason he or she isn’t hired.

-- Failure to make reasonable accommodations — Employers are required by law to make accommodations for disabled employees.
+• Failure to make reasonable accommodations: Employers are required by law to make accommodations for disabled employees.
 For example, this can mean constructing entry and exit ways that are accessible by a wheelchair.
 This is probably the category that spurs the most ADA lawsuits.

-- Job discrimination — Unfortunately, there are many instances where someone with a disability is hired simply as a concession to affirmative action requirements.
+• Job discrimination: Unfortunately, there are many instances where someone with a disability is hired simply as a concession to affirmative action requirements.
 That person is then held down in his or her career as a result.
 But just because someone is disabled, it doesn’t mean an employer should use that as an excuse to assign menial tasks or otherwise marginalize the employee.
 Talk to an ADA lawyer if you have any reason to believe this is happening to you.

-- Retaliation/wrongful discharge — Employers will sometimes violate the ADA by retaliating against someone who has filed a workers’ compensation claim after being disabled on the job — or might even terminate that employee wrongfully.
+• Retaliation/wrongful discharge: Employers will sometimes violate the ADA by retaliating against someone who has filed a workers’ compensation claim after being disabled on the job — or might even terminate that employee wrongfully.
 Sometimes they will simply choose not to provide the proper accommodations for disabled employees.
 Pennsylvania is an “at-will” employment state, meaning an employer doesn’t have to provide a reason when terminating a non-contract worker.
 However, that still doesn’t mean you can be fired or have action taken against you just because you’re disabled.
 If you suspect that’s the case, you can sue for damages.

-PA ADA Laws
+Pennsylvania ADA Laws

 In addition to federal laws, there are also state laws designed to protect workers living with a disability.
 The Pennsylvania Human Relations Act is the law that could impact you if you live with a disability and work in Pennsylvania.
 Under this law, it is illegal for employers to discriminate against independent contractors or employees based on non-job-related disabilities.
-This law also makes it illegal to discriminate against a worker or contractor because of their need of a guide or a service dog.
+This law also makes it illegal to discriminate against a worker or contractor because of their need for a guide or a service dog.

 Some employers are exempt from this rule by a bona fide occupational qualification (BFOQ) exception.
 Unlike the federal ADA, Pennsylvania laws cover all employers who have at least four workers.